Gareth1980/thatawkwardartist/README.md

 users will end up redirected to the homepage with toast error messages displayed.

 <h2>Shopping Cart Page</h2>

-* I ahve 2 options at the bottom, keep shpping which will redirect the user back to all products page or secure checkout which will send the user to the checkout page.
+* I have 2 options at the bottom, keep shpping which will redirect the user back to all products page or secure checkout which will send the user to the checkout page.

 * Cart page is available for both logged in and non-logged in users, so that it is possible to make purchase being a guest.